 \section{Conclusion and discussion}

-We have presented a $ 3+1 $-split of the TEGR equations in their historical pure tetrad version, i.e. with the spin connection set to zero.
-To the best of our knowledge there were no attempt to obtain a $ 3+1 $-split of the TEGR equations, e.g. \cite{Maluf2001a,Capozziello2021,Pati2022}, and we are not aware of any attempts to solve numerically the full TEGR system of equations for general spacetimes.
+We have presented a 3+1-split of the TEGR equations in their historical pure tetrad version, i.e. with the spin connection set to zero.
+To the best of our knowledge, there were not many attempts to obtain a 3+1-split of the TEGR equations, e.g. \cite{Maluf2001a,Capozziello2021,Pati2022}, and we are not aware of any attempts to solve numerically the full TEGR system of equations for general spacetimes.
 This paper, therefore, may help to cover this gap.
 However, first attempts to solve similar equations for the dGREM equations \cite{Olivares2022} in vacuum were done recently \cite{oliynyk2025} with a structure compatible discretization.

-The derivation was done for a general Lagrangian and therefore extensions of TEGR such as $ f(\Tscal) $-teleparallel theories also can be covered in the future.

-The $ 3+1 $ governing partial differential equations have appeared to have the same structure as equations of nonlinear electrodynamics \cite{DPRZ2017} and equations for continuum fluid and solid mechanics with torsion \cite{Torsion2019}.
-Moreover, it has appeared that the derived equations are equivalent to the recently proposed dGREM tetrad formulation of GR \cite{Olivares2022}.